api-platform/docs/core/data-persisters.md

 * `persist`: to create or update the given data
 * `delete`: to delete the given data
-* `support`: to tell if the given data can be handled by this specific data persister
+* `support`: checks whether the given data is supported by this data persister

 Here is an implementation example: